 |Dr Maria Grasso|

-lecturer in politics, University of Sheffield
+lecturer in sociology, University of Loughborough

 assistant producer, WORLDbytes; co-presenter, Sylvia Pankhurst: Everything is possible

 'Our parents are grateful because they’re voting,' said Marta Solanas, 27, referring to older Spaniards’ decades spent under the Franco dictatorship.
 'We’re the first generation to say that voting is worthless.'Nicholas Kulish, New York Times, 28 September 2011